Effect of cation-disorder on lithium transport in halide superionic conductors

-To obtain quantitative measures of Li diffusivity as a function of Zr disorder, we used MLIPs to run large-scale and long-time MD simulations.
-Structures with partial Zr disorder were obtained from MC simulations at $T_{\text{eff}}=0/3050/5000$ K. In the MD simulations, Zr ions do not migrate so Li diffusion can be studied for a fixed Zr disorder.
-Figure \ref{fig:landscape_MD}(c)-(d) displays the Li diffusivities at temperatures from $T=300$ K to 700 K in these structures.
+Figure \ref{fig:landscape_MD}c--d displays the Li diffusivities at temperatures from $T=300$ K to $700$ K in these structures.
 The ground-state structures (no Zr disorder) are represented by red squares, structures with partial Zr disorder ($T_{\text{eff}}=3050$ K) are represented by orange dots, and structures beyond the Zr order-disorder transition ($T_{\text{eff}}=5000$ K) are represented by green triangles.
-The dashed lines in Fig. \ref{fig:landscape_MD}(c)-(d) are fits to the activation energies using the diffusivities obtained from the low-temperature range ($< 500$ K).
-The unfilled squares represent diffusivities for which a limited amount of Li hopping is observed in the MD simulations leading to high error bars on the diffusivity (see Fig. \ref{fig:traj_300K}(a) and (d) as examples).
+The dashed lines in Figure \ref{fig:landscape_MD}c--d are fits to the activation energies using the diffusivities obtained from the low-temperature range ($< 500$ K).
+The unfilled squares represent diffusivities for which a limited amount of Li hopping is observed in the MD simulations leading to high error bars on the diffusivity (see Figure \ref{fig:traj_300K}a and d as examples).

 For structures beyond the Zr order--disorder transition ($T_{\text{eff}}=5000$ K, green triangles), the dashed line fit from the low-temperature region closely aligns with the high-temperature simulated diffusivities (500 K to 800 K), which indicates that the diffusion coefficient satisfies a simple Arrhenius law over the full temperature region.
 In contrast, structures without Zr disorder (ground state, red squares) exhibit marked non-Arrhenius behavior for both \(\alpha\)- and \(\beta\)-LZC, as they show no overlap between the dashed lines and high-temperature diffusivities.
-The steep slope of these red dashed lines indicates high activation energies near room temperature ($E_a = 0.97\pm 0.08$ eV for \(\alpha\)-LZC and $E_a = 0.68 \pm 0.04$ eV for \(\beta\)-LZC), significantly larger than those determined by nudged-elastic band (NEB) calculations within the hcp and ccp halide framework \cite{wang2019lithium}.
+The steep slope of these red dashed lines indicates high activation energies near RT ($E_a = 0.97\pm 0.08$ eV for \(\alpha\)-LZC and $E_a = 0.68 \pm 0.04$ eV for \(\beta\)-LZC), significantly larger than those determined by nudged-elastic band (NEB) calculations within the hcp and ccp halide framework \cite{wang2019lithium}.
 The analysis derived from MD simulations aligns closely with the thermodynamic data.
-The non-Arrhenius behavior of Li transport in the structures with ground-state Zr ordering arises from the order--disorder transition of Li and vacancies near 500 K (see blue lines in Fig. \ref{fig:landscape_MD}(a)-(b)), whereas such a transition is not observed for Zr-disordered structures.
+The non-Arrhenius behavior of Li transport in the structures with ground-state Zr ordering arises from the order--disorder transition of Li and vacancies near 500 K (see blue lines in Figure \ref{fig:landscape_MD}a--b), whereas such a transition is not observed for Zr-disordered structures.